here you can find

 Please send your question to info@esa-bic.gr and we will contact you.

-There is a permanent Open Call for 2021-2026, with application cut-off dates and evaluation cycles per year.
+There is a permanent Open Call for 2021-2026, with 1-3 application cut-off dates and evaluation cycles per year.
 Check for the next cut-off date at https://www.esa-bic.gr/apply.

-The evaluation process takes less than 2 months and an incubation can start with successful applicants 2 and a half months from the application cut-off date.
+The evaluation process takes less than 2 months, and an incubation can start with successful applicants 2 and a half months from the application cut-off date.

 Yes.
 However, interested parties cannot apply more than twice, unless they are otherwise prompted by ESA BIC Greece.
-Upon rejection, ESA BIC Greece usually encourages applicants to re-apply if there is potential to become an ESA BIC Greece startup in the future.
+Upon rejection, ESA BIC Greece usually encourages applicants to reapply if there is potential to become an ESA BIC Greece startup in the future.

 Yes, a University spin-off company under the law 4846/2021 can apply.

 No, there is no Technology Readiness Level as a strict prerequisite.
 During the TEB, the technical feasibility of each application is studied case-by-case.
-As the scope of the ESA BIC is to support startup businesses, the startups are expected to be able to reach a TRL6+ by the end of the incubation.
+As the scope of ESA BIC Greece is to support startup businesses, the startups are expected to be able to reach a TRL6+ by the end of the incubation.
 Considering the maximum duration of the incubation (2 years), a starting TRL3+ may be a proper initial status.

 FINANCIAL INCENTIVE